turlodales/weatherboard-3/README.md

 myself to prove to myself that even someone like me with dislexic can do thing to help the jailbraking cumunity

-FreeNAS OS for my Home Backup Server's
+FreeNAS OS for my Home Server's

 Youtube for the vid's that have helped me do this i will list them all soon